 F.A.C.
-12D-9.020(4), by agreement of the parties, the evidence exchanged in subsection (2) shall be delivered by regular or certified U.S. mail, personal delivery, overnight mail, FAX or email.
+12D-9.020(4), by agreement of the parties, the evidence exchanged between the property appraiser and petitioner in subsection (2) shall be delivered by regular or certified U.S. mail, personal delivery, overnight mail, FAX or email.
 The petitioner and property appraiser may agree to a different timing and method of exchange.
 "Provided" means received by the party not later than the time frame provided in this rule section.
 If either party does not designate a desired manner for receiving information in the evidence exchange, the information shall be provided by U.S. mail.
 The property appraiser shall provide the information at the address listed on the petition form for the petitioner.
+It is the Petitioner's responsibility to contact the Property Appraiser to obtain the correct address for mailing the evidence.